-In general, under Kyrgyz law, any immovable property which has been lawfully acquired by a person but may not belong to it by operation of law must be alienated by such person within one year from the date of acquiring, unless other period is provided by law.
+In general, according to the Kyrgyz legislation, a person must alienate any immovable property, which has been lawfully acquired, but may not belong to them by law, within one year from the date of acquiring, unless law provides other period.

-Kyrgyz law does not clearly regulate the procedure for waiver of immovable property rights with simultaneous determination of an owner.
+Kyrgyz legislation does not clearly regulate the procedure for waiver of immovable property rights with simultaneous determination of an owner.
 The ownership right is terminated upon alienation by the owner of their property to other persons, or waiver of the ownership right by the owner, or perish or destruction of the property or loss of the ownership right to the property, or in other cases provided by law.
 An individual or legal entity can waive the ownership right to their property having declared this waiver or having performed other actions expressly evidencing that they were deprived of possession, use or disposal of the property without an intention to preserve any rights to this property.
-However, waiver of the ownership right does not entail termination of the owner’s rights and obligations with respect to the relevant property until the ownership right to this property is acquired by the other person.
+However, waiver of the ownership right does not entail termination of the owner’s rights and obligations with respect to the relevant property until the other person acquires the ownership right to this property.

 The owner voluntarily waiving their ownership right or other rights to the immovable property can apply to the authority for registration of immovable property rights in person with a written request stating their waiver of the ownership right and other rights to the immovable property.
 In this case, the owner’s waiver of the ownership right or other rights must be recorded in the respective files.

-The Housing Code of the Kyrgyz Republic dated as of 9th July 2013
+The Housing Code of Kyrgyz Republic dated as of 9th July 2013

-The Law of the Kyrgyz Republic “On Sustainable Development of Issyk-Kul Ecological and Economic System” dated 13th August, 2004 (with the latest amendments as of 19th October 2013)
+The Law of Kyrgyz Republic “On Sustainable Development of Issyk-Kul Ecological and Economic System” dated 13th August,2004 (with the latest amendments as of 19th October 2013)

-The Civil Code of the Kyrgyz Republic: Part I.
+The Civil Code of Kyrgyz Republic: Part I.